Boost Your Rose Garden with Nutrient-Rich Rose Food

 3. Potassium deficiency: A lack of potassium can make roses more susceptible to diseases and pests.
 It can also result in weak stems and poor flower quality.
 To fix potassium deficiency, apply a potassium-rich fertilizer such as wood ash or potassium sulfate.
 Water the plants well after application to help the nutrients penetrate the soil.

-4. Iron deficiency: Iron deficiency can cause yellowing of leaves with green veins, a condition known as chlorosis.
+4. Iron deficiency: Iron deficiency can cause leaves with green veins to yellow, a condition known as chlorosis.
 To fix iron deficiency, apply an iron-rich fertilizer such as iron chelate or iron sulfate.
 Water the plants well after application to help the nutrients penetrate the soil.

 5. Micronutrient deficiencies: Micronutrient deficiencies can manifest in various ways, including yellowing of leaves, stunted growth, and poor flower production.
 To fix micronutrient deficiencies, apply a micronutrient-rich fertilizer or foliar spray.
 Follow the instructions on the packaging for proper application.